Chakravartin-Creatives/Chakravartin-Creatives/README.md

 ---

-## 🤝 Collaboration Philosophy
+## Collaboration Philosophy
 We’re open to engineers, researchers, artists, and thinkers.
 No gatekeeping.
-If you care about culture, impact, and design — you're welcome here.
+If you care about culture, impact, and design, you're welcome here.

 ---

-## 🔭 Vision
+## Vision
 We believe technology should elevate storytelling, not extract its essence.
 Artists don’t need disruption — they need tools that honor their craft, protect their spirit, and support their futures.
 Our tools are built to preserve humanity, amplify creative reach, and sustain dignity.